quixio/quix-streams/docs/connectors/sources/custom-sources.md

 Quix Streams also provides a set of classes to help users implement custom sources.

-* [`quixstreams.sources.base.Source`](../../api-reference/sources.md#sources): A subclass of `BaseSource` that implements some helpful methods for writing sources.
+* [`quixstreams.sources.base.Source`](../../api-reference/sources.md#source): A subclass of `BaseSource` that implements some helpful methods for writing sources.
 We recommend subclassing `Source` instead of `BaseSource`.
-* [`quixstreams.sources.base.BaseSource`](../../api-reference/sources.md#BaseSource): This is the base class for all other sources.
-It defines the must have methods.
+* [`quixstreams.sources.base.BaseSource`](../../api-reference/sources.md#basesource): This is the base class for all other sources.
+It defines the must-have methods.

 ## Source